 Physics is used in the design and construction of everything from toasters to super computers, from bridges to particle accelerators, from umbrellas to medical imaging devices.
 No process, natural or man-made, can violate the basic laws of nature.
 An understanding of these laws therefore is crucial to both scientists and engineers.
 Physicists working in pure research try to discover new laws of nature or better understand the known laws.
 They might be interested in answering questions like “How did the universe begin?”
 Those involved in applied research try to apply the known laws to new situations.
 “What are the limits on how much information can be packed in computer memory?” is a question that might concern an applied physicist.

-Typically, students who plan to study physics in college take four years of math in high school.
-Two courses in algebra, one course in geometry, and one course in trigonometry form a solid basis for studying physics.
-If possible, a high school physics course and/or calculus course is beneficial.
+Typically, students who plan to study physics in college take 4 years of math in high school: one year each of algebra, geometry, trigonometry, and pre-calculus.
+If possible, a high school calculus course and/or physics course is beneficial.
 Communication skills, both oral and written, are essential in any field and especially in the sciences, where you are required to explain phenomena clearly.

-The physics department at Shippensburg University offers three options.
-They are:
+The physics department at Shippensburg University offers 3 options:

 Shippensburg University offers a minor in physics, which includes 41 credits of math and physics courses.
 Mathematics, computer science, and chemistry majors will find the physics minor especially helpful.
 More and more employers in these fields seek out applicants with a physics background.